pianoz/InteractivityFinalP/README.md

 4. Open the Serial Monitor.
 If you press on the pressure sensors, you should see three comma separated numbers appear on each line.
 ![](Images/Arduino.PNG)
 5. Once you've confirmed that the numbers appear when force is applied, close the serial monitor.

-Leaving it open will cause issues when Node attempts to access the same port.
+**Warning: Leaving it open will cause error messages that look like `<port> not available` when Node attempts to access the same port.**

 ## Node.js
 1. Install node.js: https://nodejs.org/